kr1shap/smart-air/README.md

 ### Faiza Khan (Team Member)
 - Dashboard tiles for parent
 - Shareable PDF for provider report
+- Adherence

 ### Jennifer Huang (Team Member)
-- One-tap triage session for child
+- One-tap triage session and alerts for child
 - Set start at home action plan to each zone for parent
 - Inventory page functionality and alerts
 - Rapid rescue repeats